Role of the Superintendent

 - Student Welfare

-- Ensures that students are provided with a welcoming, safe, respectful and caring environment that encourages respectful and responsible behaviour.
+- Ensures that students are provided with a welcoming, safe, respectful and caring environment that encourages respectful and responsible behavior.

 - Ensures the safety and welfare of students while participating in school programs or while being transported to or from school programs on transportation provided or approved by the Division.